Audit Committee Charter

 Compliance with Laws and Regulations

-1. Receive updates quarterly from management and compliance auditors regarding compliance with laws and regulations.
+1. Receive updates from management and compliance auditors regarding compliance with laws and regulations.

-2. Review the findings of any examination by regulatory agencies such as the Federal Reserve, FDIC, State of Maryland, or the United States Securities and Exchange Commission.
+2. Review the findings of any examination by regulatory agencies such as the Federal Reserve, FDIC, or State of Maryland.

 3. Review Management’s response to regulatory examinations.